-This digit map shows there are 6 matching options, each separated by the vertical bar "|".
+This digit map shows there are 8 matching options, each separated by the vertical bar "|".
 Digit maps are processed left to right so generally the more specific matches are positioned earlier in the map and the more general matches are at the end of the digit map.
 The following table looks at each matching option in more detail.

 [2-9]11 This will match any 3 digit extension that starts with any of the numbers 2 through 9 and then has the digits 1 and 1.
 This matches the sequences of 211, 311,, 911 and will then dial those digits immediately once a match has been found. ОТ This will match the digit 0 and, after a time-out of 3 seconds (defined in the Digit map Time-out), will send the 0 digit to the PBX.
 The "T" is what specifies that a time-out will be used to determine when to send the digits to the PBX.
 011xxx.T This will match any number starting with 011 and then has three more digits between 0 and 9 and then has zero or more digits after that.
 The '.' means it will match zero or more occurrences of the preceding construct, which in this case is any digit.
 A dial string that matches will be dialed after a time out of 3 seconds after the last digit is entered.
 This is the typical international long distance dialing string used in the US.
 An example match is: 0114512345678.

-[0-1][2-9]xxxxxxxx This will match any number starting with a 0 or a 1 followed by any digit between 2 and 9 and then followed by 9 digits.
+[0-1][2-9]xxxxxxxxx This will match any number starting with a 0 or a 1 followed by any digit between 2 and 9 and then followed by 9 digits.
 This is the typical 10-digit long distance dialing in North America.
 An example match is 17703504100.

-[2-9]xxxxxxxx This will match any number starting with a 2 through 9 and then followed by any 9 digits.
+[2-9]xxxxxxxxx This will match any number starting with a 2 through 9 and then followed by any 9 digits.
 This is the typical 10-digit local calling requirement of many North America regions.
 An example match is 7703504100.
 [2-9]xxxT This will match any four digit extension starting with the digits 2 through 9 followed by 3 more digits.
 After the last digit is entered the system will pause for the time-out and then dial the extension.
-An example match is: 2587.
+An example match is: 2587. x.T This will match any amount of numbers following the double asterisk.
+The double asterisk will be converted to a +, which allows for international dialing without needing to add the country code in the beginning of the string.
+After the last digit is entered, the system will pause for the time-out period and then dial the extension. +x.T This will match any amount of numbers following the plus sign.
+The plus sign allows international dialing without needing to add the country code in the beginning of the string.
+After the last digit is entered, the system will pause for the time-out period and then dial the extension.